AlexJoeb/node-db4-project/README.md

 **Hint**: Before writing any code, write out all desired tables in the data model and determine all relationships between tables.

-- There should be three tables.
-First table is going to be for the recipies.
-Contains recipe name and id.
-Second table will be for ingredients, holds ingredient name and id.
-Third table will be the bridge between them holding ingredient id, recipe id, quantity (float).
-- Another table for instructions contains recipe id, step_number, instruction

-*Tables:*
-1. Recipes:
-    -   id
-    -   name
-2. Ingredients:
-    -   id
-    -   name
-3. RecipeIngredients:
-    -   id
-    -   recipe_id
-    -   ingredient_id
-    -   quantity
-4. Instructions:
-    -   id
-    -   recipe_id
-    -   step_number
-    -   instruction

 ### Migrations and Seeds

 - Write a migration file that creates all tables necessary to model this data